If you’re going to be applying for medicine in October 2023 for entry in September 2024 then this is the place for you!

-The guide is also up to date with all the changes to the application process that have occurred over the last couple of years to medical school entry in the UK
+The guide is also up to date with all the changes to the application process that have occurred over the last couple of years for medical school entry in the UK.

-We’ve broken things down to the following topics:
+We’ve broken things down into the following topics:

 1. Deciding on a career in medicine